jaketimm/sports_weather_app_backend/README.md

 ## Description

-This project is a Python application that integrates racing schedules with weather forecasts.
-It parses racing event schedules, retrieves weather data for track locations, and provides a GUI to display this information.
-The app uses the Google Weather API to fetch and process weather and location data.
+This project is a Python application parses racing event schedules, retrieves weather data for track locations, and saves it to a JSON file.
+It uses the Google Weather API to fetch and process weather and location data.

 ## Features

 - Parse racing schedules from PDF or JSON data
 - Fetch weather forecasts for specific tracks
-- Display weather information with icons in a GUI
 - Process maps API data for locations

 ## Requirements